huzaifah-cyber/threat-hunt-jad-2/README.md

 | **Answer** | The first containment action is to temporarily disable the account.
 A password reset is not enough because an RDP session is open which means the account is fully accessible. |
 | **Time (UTC)** | N/A |

-**Details:** The first containment action is to temporarily disable the account.
-A password reset is not enough because an RDP session is open which means the account is fully accessible.

 ---

 ### 🚨 IR2: The Disclosure Question